fwhitton/fwhitton.github.io/blog.md

 title: Blog
 ---

+# Hedonistic Calculus
 Hello and welcome to my blog!
-This blog is intended as an expository and non-rigorous treatment of some problems and topics in undergraduate maths.
+This blog is intended as an expository and non-rigorous treatment of some maths problems and topics at ~undergraduate level.

 <div style="
   display: grid;